• Skip to primary navigation

 Differences Between Tangelo and Orange

-Tangelos and oranges may sound alike, but they have differences.
+Tangelos and oranges may sound alike, but they have differences - orange vs tangerine comparison for clarity.

-The interplay of sweet and tangy makes tangelos an exciting choice for citrus lovers seeking something special.
+The mix of sweet and tangy makes tangelos an exciting choice for citrus lovers seeking something special.

 Origin and Hybridization